phucynwa/phucynwa.github.io/about.markdown

 permalink: /about/
 ---

-I have almost 2 years of diving into Kotlin and over a year with Android native app development.
-Besides, I have also experience in web development with Rails and React.js.
+I have 2 years of diving into Kotlin and one and a half years with Android native app development.
+Besides, I also have experience in web development with Rails and React.js.
 I always focus on the quality and extensibility of the code.
-I'm going deeply to mobile development and cross-platform with Kotlin.
+I'm going deeply to mobile development and multiplatform with Kotlin.

-<iframe id="frame" src="https://viblo.asia/embed?url=https://viblo.asia/u/phucynwa" width="350px" height="450px" frameborder="0"></iframe>
+Moreover, I usually share posts about tech.